 - Those still working

-The Coronavirus Job Support Scheme will replace the current furlough scheme, which ends on October 31st.
+The Coronavirus Job Support Scheme, which was due to replace the current furlough scheme, has been scrapped.

 Despite these incentives, many are sceptical if the support goes far enough.
 While we may not see the mass redundancies originally predicted, there will still likely be many left without a job.